wirtnetwork/docs/docs/server.md

 More installation instructions can be found [here](https://github.com/wirt-network/adapter).

+Once installed simply enter the domain name your server is reachable at on the [wirt settings page](https://wirt.network/settings), enable the connection and you are good to go.

 ### Domain and SSL certificate

 In order to use the `wirt-adapter` you **MUST** have a domain name that points to your server and a valid SSL certificate.